 Cleveland Browns: Weather leads the storylines in Week 16 vs. Saints

-Browns storyline No. 1: How will Cade York respond?
+Browns storyline No. 3: How will the weather affect the game?

 The biggest storyline of this week‘s game between the Browns and the Saints is the weather — which will be frightful on Christmas Eve.
 Temperatures are expected to be around 10° and wind chills will be anywhere between 20 and 30 below zero.

 Perfect conditions down along the lake.